• Home

 Frankly, there’s only one meal that I really liked at Jollibee – the pancake breakfast sandwich!
 Imagine two pancakes soaked in maple syrup with bacon, cheese and egg inside.
 It was as delicious as it sounds.
 Yum!

 It’s very easy to run into a Jollibee restaurant, as their network is relatively dense.
 If you’re in Cebu, I can highly recommend the Jollibee near Iglesia Ni Cristo church.
-The church is especially pretty, so at least you’ll do some sightseeing too.
-Just walk the busy General Maxilom Avenue.

 Breakfast pancake sandwich at Jollibee